Trucking industry in the United States: Weight, size, and route restrictions

 The FMCSA regulates the length, width, and weight limits of CMVs for interstate commercial traffic.
 Interstate commercial traffic is generally limited to a network of interstate freeways, U.S. highways and state highways known as the National Network (NN).
 Provided the truck remains on the NN, they are not subject to the state limits.
 State limits (which can be lower or higher than federal limits) come into effect for intrastate commercial traffic, provided the vehicle is not on the NN.

 There is no federal height limit, and states may set their own limits which range from 13 ft 6 in (mostly on the east coast) to 14 ft (west coast)., As a result, the majority of trucks are somewhere between 13 ft 6 in and 14 ft high.
 Truck drivers are responsible for checking bridge height clearances (usually indicated by a warning sign) before passing underneath an overpass or entering a tunnel.
 Not having enough vertical clearance can result in a "top out" or "bridge hit," causing considerable traffic delays and costly repairs for the bridge or tunnel involved.

 The federal gross weight limit for a Class 8 truck is 80000 lb (combined weight of truck, trailer, and cargo) with axle weights limited to 12000 lb (steering axle) and 34000 lb (tandem axles).
 Truck drivers are responsible for checking their own vehicle's weight, usually by paying to be weighed at a truck stop scale.
 CMVs are subject to various state and federal laws regarding limitations on truck length (measured from bumper to bumper), and truck axle length (measured from axle to axle, or fifth wheel kingpin to axle for trailers).
 The relationship between axle weight and spacing, known as the Federal Bridge Gross Weight Formula, is designed to protect bridges.
 Truck weights and sizes are checked by state authorities at a weigh station or port-of-entry.

 Types of vehicles used in trucking

 Tractor

 The cab and drive axle portion of a large capacity truck and trailer.
-Since the primary purpose of the Cab is to pull the trailer, it is rightly referred to as a tractor.
-The various kinds of tractors are Yard, Day, and Sleepers.
+Since the primary purpose of the cab is to pull the trailer, it is rightly referred to as a tractor.
+The various kinds of tractors are yard, day, and sleepers.

-Bobtail

-The bobtail is essentially the front of a tractor-trailer combo.
-The Bobtail has all the equipment typically seen on the truck of a tractor/trailer set up.
+When a tractor is operated without a trailer attached, it can be referred to as a bobtail.

 Flatbed

 The flatbed is essentially a trailer without the enclosed portion on the back.
 The back or bed is flat and open.
-These are often referred to as Stake Beds.
+These are often referred to as stake beds.